Book Series: Viking Lords Series #2

 By The Lord of Hawkfell Island’s conclusion, Rorik and Mirana are paired off… because that’s what a romance demands.
 Rorik remains the same unfeeling brute he was in the beginning.

 Final Analysis of The Lord of Hawkfell Island

 The kindest, most intimate thing Rorik says to Mirana is:

 “You are very nice,” he said forcing his eyes back to her face.
 “You are pleasing to me.”

-If that’s enough to spark your interest, and you have a perverse curiosity to observe an exaggerated caricature of a supreme male chauvinist pig in action, while a crew of much savvier women maneuver social politics and gender roles, then, by all means, take a gander at this book.
+If that’s enough to spark your interest, and you have a perverse curiosity to observe an exaggerated caricature of a supreme male chauvinist pig in action, while a crew of much savvier women maneuvers social politics and gender roles, then by all means, take a gander at this book.